JasonSte/astro-scss-skeleton/README.md

 \_main.scss contains the imports for the colors, fonts and variables files so to reference any of those, in a component/layout scss file, import \_main.scss.
 Global declarations are to be put in global.scss which is imported in the basehead.astro file, which should be fine to be used in any layout.

 Contains a dark / light mode.
-This is powered via the \_colors.scss, along with script definitions in the ThemeInitial.astro and ThemeSwitch is a button to switch the theme.
-If not using the button remove the entries for localstorage in ThemeInitial.
+This is powered via the \_colors.scss, along with script definitions in the ThemeSwitch.astro component.
+Also contains a duplicate component, ThemeSwitchStored.astro, that will store the users dark/light preference for the site in local storage.
+Only use one of the components and its advised to delete the one you are not using.

 ## 🧞 Commands